We are committed to giving you the best possible service.

 Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise routinely as soon as is possible.
 We will arrange a home visit appropriate for those who are too ill or infirm to be brought to the surgery.

 Test results: if you have undergone tests or x-rays ordered by the practice, we will inform you of the results at your next appointment.
 If no further appointment needs to be arranged, we will advise you when and how to obtain the results.
+There is no need to chase up results but if you do wish to then please call the surgery at the quieter time, after 10.00am, or view your own results online by registering for an online account.

 Respect: The practice does not discriminate on the grounds of race, gender, disability, social class, age, sexual orientation, or medical condition.
 We are pleased to serve all of our patients with the highest possible level of care.
 However, if for any reason we have to consider that a patient may need to be removed from the register, they will be advised that they are at risk and informed of the reasons why within the period of 12 months prior to the date of any removal.